OPS-E2E-PPE/VBA-Docs/api/Word.PictureFormat.CropTop.md

 keywords: vbawd10.chm164298858
 f1_keywords:
 - vbawd10.chm164298858
-ms.prod: word
 api_name:
 - Word.PictureFormat.CropTop
 ms.assetid: 724fbcad-20e9-896f-c832-1105b4e4d4d0
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # PictureFormat.CropTop property (Word)

 Returns or sets the number of points that are cropped off the top of the specified picture or OLE object.
 Read/write **Single**.

 ## Syntax

- _expression_. `CropTop`
+_expression_.**CropTop**

 _expression_ A variable that represents a '[PictureFormat](Word.PictureFormat.md)' object.

 ## Remarks

 Cropping is calculated relative to the original size of the picture.
 For example, if you insert a picture that is originally 100 points high, rescale it so that it is 200 points high, and then set the **CropTop** property to 50, 100 points (not 50) will be cropped off the top of your picture.

 ## Example